 What is Hand Therapy?

 Hand therapy is the art and science of evaluating and treating injuries and conditions of the upper extremity (shoulder, arm, elbow, forearm, wrist and hand).
 It evolved from the need for a specialist with the knowledge and experience required to manage the challenging recovery of complex hand and upper extremity injuries.
 Hand therapy is a type of rehabilitation performed by an occupational or physical therapist.
-Patients who need hand therapy may have been affected by an accident or trauma leaving them with burns, scars, wounds, injured nerves or tendons, fractures, or even amputations of the fingers, hands or arms.
+Patients who need hand therapy may have been affected by an auto accident, sports injury, or trauma leaving them with burns, scars, wounds, injured nerves or tendons, fractures, or even amputations of the fingers, hands or arms.

 What Can Hand Therapy Accomplish?